-The possibilities for tuning of electronic, transport, and optical properties of the linear dinitrosobenzene polymer (1) are explored.
-The band gap ($E{\rm g}$) and optical spectrum of 1 are calculated using both GW-BSE corrected for zero-point vibrations and hybrid TD-DFT, with the former method predicting a value (2.41 eV) in excellent agreement with diffuse reflectance spectroscopy measurements (2.39 eV).
-GW-BSE is also used to evaluate the effects of solid-state packing, while comprehensive TD-DFT calculations are employed to study the effects of intra-polymer torsion, gold surface adsorption, substitution, and changes in the aromatic core of 1.
-Torsion is found to be an important factor in determining $E{\rm g}$ and transport properties, and a strong effect of the environment on the exciton binding energies is identified.
+Using the dinitrosobenzene polymer (1) as an example, we explore how the electronic, transport, and optical properties of a conjugated organic semiconductor can be modulated.
+Combining computational and experimental tools, we explore the effects of solid-state packing, backbone torsion, surface adsorption, the conjugation in the aromatic core, and substituents.
+The band gap (E_g) and optical spectrum of 1 are calculated using both GW-BSE with zero-gap renormalization (ZGR) and hybrid TD-DFT, with the former method predicting a value (2.41 eV) in excellent agreement with our diffuse reflectance spectroscopy measurements (2.39 eV).
+Using GW-BSE-ZGR, changes occurring upon solid-state packing are separated into a contribution arising from (i) the change in the torsional angle and (ii) the change in the screened Coulombic interaction, which strongly affects the exciton binding energies.
+Comprehensive hybrid TD-DFT calculations find that the effects of substituents on $E{\rm g}$ and on transport properties can mostly be explained through changes in the torsional angle θ , and predict a linear dependence between θ and $E{\rm g}$.
 Extending the conjugation in the aromatic core is found to enhance transport properties and narrow $E{\rm g}$, identifying future synthetic targets.
 Atomic force microscopy and spectroscopic ellipsometry are used to study 1 adsorbed to a (111) gold surface (1@Au), with the latter method showing a significant narrowing of the band gap to 0.68 eV, in good agreement with TD-DFT predictions.